cross-team/figma-tidy-components/README.md

 # Tidy Components

+Tidy Components is a Figma plugin that organizes all of the components and variants in alphabetical order on your page in a tidy manner.

 ![](plugin-github-og-image.png)

-Tidy Components is a Figma plugin that organizes all of the components and variants in alphabetical order on your page in a tidy manner.
+## How it works

 ![](TidyComponentsDemo.gif)